datacite/schema-docs/docs/appendices/appendix_1/contributorType.rst

 Producer
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description:** Typically, a person or organisation responsible for the artistry and form of a media product
+**Description:** Typically, a person or organisation responsible for the artistry and form of a media product.

 **Usage Notes:** In the data industry, this may be a company “producing” DVDs that package data for future dissemination by a distributor.